Fishing on Ocracoke Island

 I should call it a flounder, but my Jersey verbiage calls that a fluke.

-Cobia aren’t rare in the inlet, just uncommon, and sometimes they take “a spec rig,” an arrangement for bait usually intended for flounder rather than speckled trout.
+Cobia aren’t rare in the summer inlet, just uncommon, and sometimes they take “a spec rig,” an arrangement for bait usually intended for flounder rather than speckled trout.
 This one I caught hit just that.
 I believe the bait is squid.
 O’Neal says his clients catch 40-pounders on spec rigs, and when Matt hooked something that wouldn’t stop running—the hook pulled free—he assumed that’s what it was.
 “Most likely, a shark would have bitten through,” he said.

 Ryan O’Neal holds a nice sheepshead that Matt Litton, positioned behind him, caught while using sand fleas.
 They put up a hell of fight.
 They taste delicious afterwards, too.